fatoldsun00/node-red-contrib-watchdirectory/README.md

 So this plugin attach to msg :
  - file : the name of the file, with extension
- - fileDir : Directory of file
+ - filedir : Directory of file
  - filename: the complete path to the file
  - payload: the complete path to the file